theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 pdfgrep -e '[Ss]ch[aä]tz' HdE\ German.pdf -H --page-number=label
 ```

-Using the `-H` option forces the filename to be output when there is only a single text being searched.
+Using the `-H`{.bash} option forces the filename to be output when there is only a single text being searched.

 **Counting the number of matches**